MediaHound/CoreHound/README.md

 });
 ```

-## Searching the Entertainment Graph
+## Searching The Entertainment Graph
-To perform searches against the Entertainment Graph, use the `MHSearch` class:
+To perform searches against The Entertainment Graph, use the `MHSearch` class:

 ```objc
 [MHSearch fetchResultsForSearchTerm:@"The Usual Suspects"